Browse these Frequently Asked Questions. If you have any questions at all that aren’t answered here, please don’t hesitate to contact Rich.

 - You are the past president of the Professional & Personal Coaches Association (PPCA) and you served on the Executive Committee of the International Coach Federation (ICF).
 Tell me more about the PPCA and the ICF.

-Q.What is business & personal coaching?
+Q.What is business & personal coaching and how does it differ from consulting?

-A. Coaching is an interactive process that helps individuals and organizations to develop more rapidly and produce more satisfying results.
+Coaching is an interactive process that helps individuals and organizations to develop more rapidly and produce more satisfying results.
 Coaches work with clients in areas including business, career, finances, health, and relationships.
 As a result of coaching, clients set better goals, take action, make better decisions, and more fully use their natural strengths.

 Coaching is a method of questioning and strategizing that assists another person to think more clearly, gain better perspective and focus more effectively on their goals.
 It provides the tools to enhance the process of accomplishment and offers the client accountability for their actions.

 Professional coaches are trained to listen and observe, to customize their approach to the individual client’s needs, and to elicit solutions and strategies from the client.
 They believe that the client is naturally creative and resourceful and that the coach’s job is to provide support to enhance the skills, resources, and creativity that the client already has.
 While the coach provides feedback and an objective perspective, the client is responsible for taking the steps to produce the results he or she wants.
-Go Back to Top of Page

-Q. Why do people hire a coach?
+Q. Why do people hire a coach or a consultant?

 A. People hire a coach when they are starting a new business, want to grow their business, making a career transition, reevaluating their life choices, or simply feeling ready for a personal or professional breakthrough.